ElixiumNetwork/elixiumnetwork.github.io/_posts/2018-11-15-block-chain-overview.md

 an attempt to spend the same elixir; this is classified as a [double spend]().

-Outputs are directly tied to the transaction they are created in -- each output has a TXOID which is the hash of the output followed by its index in the transaction's outputs.
+Outputs are directly tied to the transaction they are created in -- each output has a TXOID which ID of the transaction followed by its index in the transaction's outputs.
 An output that is at index 5 of the output list within a transaction with the hash "9B96A1FE1D548CBBC960CC6A0286668" would have the TXOID of "9B96A1FE1D548CBBC960CC6A0286668:5".